 Nobody under the age of 16 will be permitted to take part in the 10k race.
 This is a condition of our Association of Running Clubs race permit, through which we’re insured.

 Unfortunately, due to the largely off road nature of the course and narrow sections of canal towpath, we would discourage running with pushchairs for your safety and the safety of other runners.

-Unfortunately we are not able to offer refunds on entry fees, or defer entries.
-If you cannot run then you can transfer your race number to another person, as we will still have to pay for your number, medal, etc. You can do this yourself up until midnight on the Sunday before the race by logging in to the The Entry Point website.
+Unfortunately we are not able to offer refunds on entry fees.
+If you cannot run then we would prefer that you transfer your race number to another person, as we will still have to pay for your number, medal, etc. You can do a transfer yourself up until midnight on the Sunday before the race by logging in to the The Entry Point website.
 To avoid messing up the race results, please make sure that all the details of the other person are entered, especially their name, age and gender.
 If you have any problems or need any assistance with this, please use the Contact Us form to get in touch.
 If you can’t find anyone to transfer to, or it’s after the Sunday deadline, we MAY be able to defer your entry to a future race – please use the Contact Us form to find out.

 We are keen to encourage entries from all levels of runner, but this is not a walking event so we expect everyone to finish in 2 hours.
 If you want to run/walk the course that’s fine!
 If you are very near the back of the field, please be aware that there is a cross over point where it is possible (but very unlikely) that you may encounter the lead runners at the very front of the race coming very quickly.
 If this happens, please keep to one side of the path and follow any marshal’s instructions.

 If you’ve entered some information incorrectly when signing up, don’t worry.
 You can log in to the The Entry Point website up until midnight on the Sunday before the event and change this.
 If you are having problems, drop us a line using the Contact Us form until the Friday night before the event and we’ll sort it for you.